Unimodular Hausdorff and Minkowski Dimensions: The Unimodular Minkowski and Hausdorff Dimensions

-In some examples of discrete spaces, several natural metrics can be considered.
-Intuitively, one expects that the dimension of a unimodular discrete space depends on the choice of metric.
-This is formalized in the following.

-To avoid confusion between the metrics, a \rooted{} discrete space is denoted by $((D,d),o)$ here, where $d$ is the metric on $D$ and $o$ is the \rooot{}.
+To avoid confusion {when considering two} metrics, a \rooted{} discrete space is denoted by $((D,d),o)$ here, where $d$ is the metric on $D$ and $o$ is the \rooot{}.
 Note that if $d'$ is another metric on $D$, then $d'\in \mathbb R^{D\times D}$.
 So $d'$ can be considered as a marking of $D$ in the sense of Definition~\ref{def:marking} and $((D,d),o;d')$ is a \rooted{} marked discrete space.

-\begin{definition} An \defstyle{equivariant (boundedly finite) metric} is an $\mathbb R$-valued equivariant process $\bs d'$ (Definition~\ref{def:equivProcess}) such that, for all discrete spaces $D$, $\bs d'_D$ is almost surely (w.r.t. the extra randomness) a metric on $D$ and $(D,\bs d'_D)$ is a boundedly-finite metric space. \end{definition}
+\begin{definition} An \defstyle{equivariant (boundedly finite) metric} is an $\mathbb R$-valued equivariant process $\bs d'$ such that, for all discrete spaces $\formir{(D,d)}$, $\bs d'_{(D,d)}$ is almost surely (w.r.t. the extra randomness) a metric on $D$ and $(D,\bs d'_{(D,d)})$ is a boundedly finite metric space. \end{definition}

+If in addition, $[(\bs D, \bs d), \bs o]$ is a unimodular discrete space, then $[(\bs D, \bs d), \bs o; \bs d']$ is a unimodular marked discrete space by Lemma~\ref{lem:equivProcess}.
+It can be seen that $[(\bs D, \bs d'), \bs o; \bs d]$, obtained by swapping the metrics, makes sense as a random \rooted{} marked discrete space (see {Lemma~\ref{lem:metricChange-measurability}} for the measurability requirements).
+By verifying the mass transport principle~\eqref{eq:unimodularMarked} directly, it is easy to show that $[(\bs D, \bs d'), \bs o; \bs d]$ is unimodular.

+The following result is valid for both the Hausdorff and the (upper and lower) Minkowski dimensions.